Frequently Asked Questions

 I want to surrender my cat.
 Will you take my cat from me?

 No. Minneapolis has a lot of great local rescues such as Bitty Kitty BrigadeFeline Rescue, Twin Cities Pet Rescue, and many more that are able to help you.
 If you want to try to keep your cat in your home while you try to find them a new, loving home, Home2Home is a service offered through Pet Haven.
-Please contact one of them if you’re looking to surrender your cat as I cannot take them.
+Please contact one of these organizations if you’re looking to surrender your cat as we cannot take them.
+Check out our guide on rehoming thoughtfully if you want more suggestions.

 If you are unsure if you want to surrender your cat or not, we can help with that!
-Please set up a consultation and we can evaluate your situation.
+Set up a consultation and we can evaluate your situation.
+We can not make recommendations on rehoming without you being a client.

 Do you accept guest posts on your blog?

-No. All e-mails about guest posts will be ignored as will any cold e-mails about marketing, SEO work, etc.
+No. We get dozens of e-mails about this every day and it takes away from time we can spend helping cats to reply to them.
+All e-mails about guest posts will be immediately deleted as will any cold e-mails about marketing, SEO work, etc.

 How can I get in contact with you if I have other questions?